How to Contribute

 Any error

-You can also code specific error messages.
 For example, if a user wanted the analysis to stop if the result was less than 0:

 if (result < 0){

-stop("Analysis was halted because result is less than 0.")
+biab_error_stop("Analysis was halted because result is less than 0.")

 }

-Step 3: Connect your scripts with the BON in a Box pipeline editor.
+Step 5: Connect your scripts with the BON in a Box pipeline editor.

 Next, create your pipeline in the BON in a Box pipeline editor by connecting your inputs and outputs.

-Once you have saved your scripts and YAML files to your local computer in the Bon-in-a-box pipelines folder that was cloned from github, they will show up as scripts in the pipeline editor.
+Once you have saved your scripts and YAML files to your local computer in the Bon-in-a-box pipelines folder that was cloned from GitHub, they will show up as scripts in the pipeline editor.
 You can drag the scripts into the editor and connect the inputs and outputs to create your pipeline.

 For a general description of pipelines in software engineering, see Wikipedia.